lfonsecac/dbt-certification-project/docs/challenges/22_understanding_dags/22_understanding_dags.md

 ![dbt mini-DAG example](../../images/dbt_mini_dag_example.png)

-You can check [dbt docs](https://docs.getdbt.com/docs/build/hooks-operations#about-hooks) for more details about `hooks` command.

 To tackle this question, we’ll explore three scenarios using the hypothetical DAG, aiming to observe the differences between running it with a single thread and running it with two threads.
 The three scenarios are:

 - **Smooth Run:** Executing the DAG without any errors.